rehabstudio/animixer/README.md

 A .jsx AfterEffects script that will automate generation of .png images from the AE saved scene in generateGif/ae_project.
 The location of where these files will be saved will need to be updated in generateGif/generate_gifs.py by the Global variable ROOT_DIR.

-A Python file will start an After Effects process to generate the .gifs from the .png files, (After Effects 2018 has no native gif generation) and upload them to a google storage bucket that the chatbot and webapp will link to.
+A Python file will start an After Effects process to generate the .gifs from the .png files, (After Effects 2018 has no native gif generation) and upload them to a google storage bucket that the Assistant app and webapp will link to.

 ## Creating new animals